 To help avoid confusion, it is worth noting that there are two possible funding sources for the Attendant Services Program: General Fund and Medicaid.
 Currently, the General Fund spending is frozen for the program.
 But services may still be obtained for those eligible for Medicaid.

 The eligibility requirements for the Attendant Services Program vary slightly depending on which source of funding is used.
-Regardless of funding source, program participants must be at least 18 years of age and must meet functional and financial requirements.
+Regardless of funding source, program participants must be at least 18 years of age and meet functional and financial requirements.
 Functionally, persons must have a disability and require assistance managing at least two of their activities of daily living.

-For 2023, single applicants are permitted up to $2,000 in countable resources.
-Worth noting is that one’s home, given the applicant or their spouse lives in the home and the equity value is under $585,000, household furnishings, and a vehicle can be excluded from the countable resource calculation.
+For 2023, single applicants are permitted up to $2,000 in countable resources, while a couple is permitted $3,000.
+Worth noting is that one’s home is exempt, given the applicant or their spouse lives in the home and their equity interest is under $688,000.
+Household furnishings and a vehicle can also be excluded from the countable resource calculation.

 The Attendant Services Program provides self-directed, personal assistance with the activities and instrumental activities of daily living.
 All of the following activities are possible, though not everyone will be approved to receive assistance with each of them.

 One can learn more about the program from the Vermont Department of Disabilities, Aging & Independent Living webpage.
 Alternatively, one can call the Adult Services Division at 802-241-0298 for more information.
 The program’s regulations are available here, but be forewarned, these are not written for a consumer audience.

 Call 802-595-4917 to get help with applying.
 Or download an application and mail it to: